glowinthedark/acw/docs/acw28.md

 To make matters worse LRH had a microphone and the processor wore an earplug so that he could receive instruction as the session went along.
-Now if you have any idea what it is like to be processing someone who is in terror, not going into session and the have Ron’s voice explode inside your head, you now know why you need to do plenty of TR0.
+Now if you have any idea what it is like to be processing someone who is in terror, not going into session and have Ron’s voice explode inside your head, you now know why you need to do plenty of TR0.

 ## THE TV SESSION